siddle00/ece209as_project/docs/proposal.md

 ## 7. Metrics of Success

-What are metrics by which you would check for success?

 As the problem is defined by the ASV spoof competion organizers (https://www.asvspoof.org/), the metrics defined are as follows: